matiollipt/GO-graph-definition-text-transformer/README.md

  ---
 The nodes contain attributes describing the corresponding GO terms, and these are the essential ones that appear in every node:

- >***name***: unique identifier of the term in a human-readable format
+- ***name***: unique identifier of the term in a human-readable format

->***namespace***: one of the three major ontologies (MF, CC or BP) to which the term belongs
+- ***namespace***: one of the three major ontologies (MF, CC or BP) to which the term belongs

->***definition***: a short description of what the GO term means for humans.
+- ***definition***: a short description of what the GO term means for humans.
 It can also contains references to publications defining the term (e.g. PMID:10873824).

-There are additional attributes of each node corresponding to GO terms, but we won't be using them in this project.

-## Exercise

-In this first simple exercise, we will use the text definitions of GO terms to **fine-tune** a pre-trained Large Language Model (LLMs) based on the [transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
-The **goal** is to leverage this LLM to **categorize GO term definitions** based on their alignment with the major GO ontologies (BP, CC, and MF).
+In this exercise, we use the GO terms' definitions to fine-tune a LLM as a text classifier of GO aspects.

 >**Fine-tuning** is a powerful technique in machine learning that involves using models that have undergone **semi-supervised training** on extensive data from various sources.
 This process imparts the model with underlying semantic features of the language.
 After pre-training, the model is further trained in a **supervised manner** for a specific task, such as text generation, classification, or label prediction (for instance, identifying whether emails are spam or not).
 During this phase, the deeper encoded features of the pre-trained model are retained, but the trainable parameters of the output layer(s) are adjusted.
-For example, a feed-forward neural network can be added for binary classification of "spam" vs "not spam."
+For example, a feed-forward neural network followed by a softmax function can be added for binary classification of "spam" vs "not spam."
 These steps embody the concept of [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/), a powerful machine learning technique that involves applying knowledge learned from one task effectively to another task.

 ### Dataset Preparation

 Our initial step involves pre-processing the dataset to make it compatible with the pre-trained model that we are going to fine-tune according to our needs.
-One model that fits our task requirements is the [bert-base-multilingual-uncased](https://huggingface.co/bert-base-multilingual-uncased), based on the well-known [Bidirectional Encoder Representations from Transformers (BERT)](https://huggingface.co/docs/transformers/model_doc/bert) architecture.
-This model has previously undergone **semi-supervised training** on an extensive dataset comprising millions of entries from [Wikipedia](https://www.wikipedia.org/) in 102 different languages.
+The BERT model has previously undergone **semi-supervised training** on an extensive dataset comprising millions of entries from [Wikipedia](https://www.wikipedia.org/) in 102 different languages.
 During this pre-training phase, the model learns language rules and dependencies, setting the stage for its application in various **supervised training** scenarios.
 These applications include tasks like sentiment analysis, text generation, text sequence classification, and, in our specific case, identifying the major GO ontology categories (BP, CC, and MF) for the given text sequences.

 To prepare the dataset for fine-tuning our model, we will perform the following tasks: